 A Tableau is defined as a group of models or motionless figures representing a scene from a story or from history; a tableau vivant.
 In the performing arts and one of them being theatre (including theatre for social change) instead of models we use ourselves and our bodies.
-We are those still figures that adjust and change accordingly to represent a specific scene or set of scenes to tell a unified story.
+We are those still figures that adjust

-In french the actual word is "Tableau Vivant " or "Tableaux" which means living picture.
+In french the actual word is "Tableau Vivant" or "Tableaux" which means living picture.
 This is a static scene containing one or more actors or models.
 They are stationary and silent, usually in costume, carefully posed, with props and/or scenery, and may as well be theatrically lit.